 One of the most feared of all London's street gangs in the late was a group of female toughs known as the Clockwork Oranges.
 They would later inspire Anthony Burgess' most notorious novel. >> Whoa - a gang of female toughs.

-Rare photograph of an Onna-bugeisha, female warriors of the upper social classes in feudal Japan.
-Often mistakenly referred to as “female samurai”, female warriors have a long history in Japan, beginning long before samurai emerged as a warrior class.
+"Woman in sensible armor!
+A rare vintage photograph of an onna-bugeisha, one of the female warriors of the upper social classes in feudal Japan.
+Often mistakenly referred to as “female samurai”, female warriors have a long history in Japan.

 A Knocker-up ’s job was to rouse sleeping people so they could get to work on time.
 Mary Smith earned sixpence a week shooting dried peas at sleeping workers windows - Photograph from Philip Davies’ Lost London: 1870 - S)